-WHAT ARE APPRENTICES PAID?
+WHAT DO APPRENTICES GET PAID?

 The government each year specifies a minimum wage that employers must pay their apprentices.
-This rate applies to Apprentices aged 16 to 18 and those aged 19 and over, who are in their first year.
+This rate applies to Apprentices aged 16 to 18 and those aged 19 or over who are in their first year.
 The 2025 rate is £7.55 per hour.